Red flag (politics): Current flags with socialist and/or communist symbolism

 Flag of the People's Republic of China; red symbolises revolution, the large star represents the Chinese Communist Party, and the four smaller stars represent the working class, the farmers, and the urban middle class, the rural middle class, respectively, as described by Mao Zedong.

+Flag of the Chinese Communist Party, designed in parallelism to the national flag.

 Flag of the Socialist Republic of Vietnam; red symbolises revolution, and the five-point star symbolises intellectuals, farmers, workers, traders and soldiers.

+Flag of the Communist Party of Vietnam, designed in parallelism to the national flag.

 Flag of the Workers' Party of Korea; the hammer represents workers, the sickle represents farmers, and the paint brush represents artisans.

 Former flags with socialist and/or communist symbolism

+First flag of the Democratic Republic of Vietnam (1945-1955); predecessor to the modern Vietnamese national flag's design with the exact same symbolism.

 Flag of the Democratic Republic of Afghanistan (1978–1980); the socialist-style emblem in the center represented the Khalq faction of the People's Democratic Party of Afghanistan.

 Flag of the People's Republic of the Congo (1970–1991); red symbolised revolution, the star represented communism, while the hammer and hoe symbolised workers.

-Flag of Democratic Kampuchea; red symbolised revolution, the silhouette of a temple represented Kampuchean tradition.

-Flag of the People's Republic of Kampuchea; red symbolised revolution, the five-towered temple represented the unity of soldiers, traders, workers, peasants and intellectuals.

 Flag of the Soviet Union (1955–1991); the hammer symbolised workers, the sickle represented farmers, and the red star symbolised the Communist Party.